budulinek/arduino-altherma-controller/README.md

 * **Daily Average**.
 Daily average EEPROM writes, should be below 19.
 Calculated from internal date of the heat pump, so if you change the date in heat pump settings, it is recommended to reset the Daikin EEPROM Writes counter.
 * **Yesterday**.
 Number of writes made yesterday, updated at midnight.
 Should not significantly exceed average writes per day.
 * **Today**.
 Number of writes made today out of daily **EEPROM Write Quota**.
 If you reach the quota and you still need to send a P1/P2 write command, you can  **Clear Quota**

-**Write Command**.
-You can send a P1/P2 write command directly from web interface, for testing or reverse-engineering P1/P2 write commands.
-For the list of commands identified in the P1/P2 protocol (through reverse engineering) see [Payload-data-write.md](Payload-data-write.md).
-The format of the write command send via web interface is identical to the command sent via UDP:
-* **Packet Type**.
-The first byte is the packet type.
-Only supported packet types are listed in the drop-down menu.
-* **Param**.
-Parameter number, two bytes **<ins>in little endian format</ins>**!
-For example, parameter number 03 is inserted as `03` `00`.
-* **Value**.
-Parameter value, the number of bytes differs for various packet types.
-See PACKET_PARAM_VAL_SIZE in advanced settings for the correct number of bytes.
-Value is also **<ins>in little endian format</ins>**!

 **P1P2 Packets**.\*\* Counters for packets read from the P1/P2 bus or written to the P1/P2 bus.
 If any of the counters rolls over the unsigned long maximum (4,294,967,295), all counters will reset to 0.
 * **Read OK**.
 Number of packets read from the P1/P2 bus, without errors.
 Not all of them are sent via UDP (see the **Packet Filter** settings).
 Packets are read from the P1/P2 bus (and sent via UDP) even if the controller is not connected to the P1/P2 bus.